-- 82. (1) A person clearing goods for home use or outright export or for another customs procedure that confers a tax due or partial tax due status on the goods in relation to import or export duty must- - (a) determine the dutiability of the goods and calculate the amount of duty payable on the goods (if any) by making a self-assessment on a worksheet as may be prescribed by rule with reference to each of the key assessment factors applicable to the goods;
+82. (1) A person clearing $goods^{85}$ for home use or outright export or for another customs procedure that confers a tax due or partial tax due status on the goods in relation 5 to import or export duty must-

-See sections 152, 153, 154 and 155 of the Customs Control Act.
+- (a) determine the dutiability of the goods and calculate the amount of duty payable on the goods (if any) by making a self-assessment, on a worksheet as may be prescribed by rule, with reference to each of the key assessment factors applicable to the goods; - (b) state on the clearance declaration- - (i) the amount of duty payable on the goods (if any) in accordance with the self-assessment; and - any other particulars concerning the self-assessment as may be pre-(ii) scribed by rule; - (c) pay the amount of duty stated on the clearance declaration to the Commissioner in accordance with section 22 or 23;86 and - (d) on request by the customs authority submit the worksheet to the customs authority.

-For time when goods are cleared for a customs procedure see section 173 of the Customs Control Act.
+(2) (a) A self-assessment must, subject to section 527, 532 or 536 of the Customs 20 Control Act, be made when the goods are cleared.

-&lt;sup>82 See sections 157, 158 and 159 of the Customs Control Act.
+(b) A person clearing goods must on discovery of any inaccuracy in a self-assessment made in respect of the goods, promptly notify the customs authority of such inaccuracy.

-- (b) state on the clearance declaration - the amount of duty payable on the goods (if any) in accordance with the self-assessment; and - (ii) any other particulars concerning the self-assessment as may be prescribed by rule; - (c) pay the amount of duty stated on the clearance declaration to the Commissioner in accordance with section 22 or 23; and - (d) on request by the customs authority submit the worksheet to the customs authority. - (2) (a) A self-assessment must, subject to section 527, 532 or 536 of the Customs Control Act, be made when the goods are cleared. - (b) A person clearing goods must on discovery of any inaccuracy in a self-assessment made in respect of the goods, promptly notify the customs authority of such inaccuracy. - (3) Section 179 of the Customs Control Act applies to a worksheet referred to in subsection (1). - (4) This section does not apply to- - (a) accompanied or unaccompanied baggage other than commercial goods; - international postal articles cleared in accordance with the simplified clearance process provided for in section 493(2) of the Customs Control Act; or - (c) any other category of goods- - (i) excluded by rule from self-assessment; or
+(3) Section 179 of the Customs Control Act applies to a worksheet referred to in subsection (1).

-The customs authority may in terms of section 103 of the Customs Control Act, as a pre-condition for the release of goods, require a person clearing the goods to provide security for any shortfall on any duty that may subsequently be discovered.
+(4) This section does not apply to-

-(ii) exempted by the customs authority in a specific case from selfassessment.
+- (a) accompanied or unaccompanied baggage other than commercial goods; - (b) international postal articles cleared in accordance with the simplified clearance process contemplated in section 493(2) of the Customs Control Act; 30 or - (c) any other category of goods- - (i) excluded by rule from self-assessment; or - (ii) exempted by the customs authority in a specific case from selfassessment.